 |3.
 Comparison of Works of Art||Compare two or more works of art.||11%–13%|

 |4.
 Artistic Traditions||Analyze the relationships between a work of art and a related artistic tradition, style, and/or practice.||20%–25%|

 |5.
 Visual Analysis of Unknown Works||Analyze visual elements of a work of art beyond the image set.||6%–8%|

 |6.
 Attribution of Unknown Works||Attribute works of art.||6%–8%|

 |7.
 Art Historical Interpretations||Analyze art historical interpretations.||6%–8%|

 |8.
 Argumentation||Develop and support art historical arguments.||Not assessed in the multiple-choice section|

 AP and Higher Education

-Higher Education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+Higher education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

-Meet the current Development Committee for AP Art History.
+Meet the Development Committee for AP Art History.